Attention WCOS Members:

 3. A Kaiden must approve weapons of all types prior to their first use in combat.

-7. Areas that are considered to be an instant kill are any full circle cut to the head, body, arms or legs.
-Any full chop cut to the same areas.
-Thrusts to the chest and stomach.
-Any draw cut to the inner leg, stomach or throat.
-Any short circle cut to the neck.
-A person receiving a strike can opt to take it as a kill even if the person who struck does not feel it was adequate.
-In all cases the person who received should call it and the person who struck should decide its validity.
+7. A person receiving a strike can opt to take it as a kill even if the person who struck does not feel it was adequate.
+In all cases the person who received the strike should call it by target ("Body", "Arm", "Head", etc) and the person who delivered the strike should decide its validity ("Kill", "Wound", "Nothing", etc).
 Marshals are the final judge and will settle any confusion.

 8. Red Ropes and above can strike to the hands and begin fighting with steel, once trained to do so.